- My Home

 This is the legal document (contract) that sets out the rights and responsibilities of the landlord and you the leaseholder.

 The service charge that you pay us is for the maintenance of your communal areas and the services provided to you.
-Your tenancy agreement will set out the services.
-The service charge is made up of a number of costs which may include:
+The service charge is made up of a number of costs which may include::

 We estimate the payment for the service charges at the start of the financial year and carry out a reconciliation after the end of the financial year, which may result in a request for additional payment or there maybe a credit to your account.
 If your services are carried out by another company known as a managing agent, we pay this company for the service and recover your share of the cost from you through your service charge.
 The managing agent estimates the service charge and provides the breakdown, which we then send to you.
 They also carry out the reconciliation, which may result in a request for additional payment or there maybe a credit to your account.